SeanJayManuel/Employee-Turnover-Analysis/README.md

 ## A Dive Into Data Visualization

 Our data serves little use in it's current form, so let's try a creating a few different graphs to help grasp the different relationships in our dataset.

+Secondly, we can create a graph for the relationship between employee tenure and the how many employee's there are.
+See *Figure.
+2*